ljhnsn12/Code101/activity02instructions.md

 member of the group should contribute to the webpage in some meaningful way.

 ### Inviting your teamates
-In replit you can invite your teamates to the work on the same project as you, just like in google docs Click on the **+invite** button at the top left of the screen.
-I suggest you then choose the copy url option and then send the invite url to your teamates in the zoom breakout room group chat or via slack whichever is easiest.
+In replit you can invite your teamates to the work on the same project as you, just like in google docs.
+The instructions on how to do that are listed below.
+All of your group members should be able to edit the project.

+- [ ] Click on the **+invite** button at the top left of the screen
+- [ ] Copy the url
+- [ ] Send the invite url to your teamates via Zoom or Slack

 ### Building your webpages with HTML